 Finally, the cPanel account requires an e-mail address (#5).
 WHM automatically sendsimportant information about the account to this e-mail address as events warrant.

 The next step is to decide on an account package.
 In cPanel, packages are bundled configuration settings that can be used to easily give the same group of settings to multiple cPanel accounts.
 They are especially useful if you want to change the same setting among multiple accounts: one tweak to the package and the change is made for all the accounts using it.
-(Note: this is the exact method that Liquid Web uses to manage customers on its shared accounts.)

 If you are just starting out, you probably don’t have any packages configured (#1).
 In this case, check “Select Options Manually” (#2).
 This will expand a set of manual options you can pick for this account, which you can alternately save as a package (#3).
 By default, these options are set to “unlimited” or “0”, which amounts to the same thing.